Old Calculator Museum Advertising & Documentation Archive

 The Sharp Compet 30 (CS-30B) is an update to original version of this

 machine, the CS-30A.
-The CS-30A was introduced in February of 1967 as
+The CS-30A was introduced in late 1966 as

 desktop calculator, the Compet 20.

-machine to use Integrated Circuits, the
+first production electronic calculator to use Integrated Circuits, the

 reclusive Compet 31 (CS-31A), which